playcanvas/web-components/README.md

 ### pc-script

 The `pc-script` tag is used to define a script.
-It is a direct child of a `pc-scripts` component.
+It must be a direct child of a `pc-scripts` component.

 | Attribute | Description |
 | --- | --- |